MacMbizo/pigeonpromptv1/SUPABASE_SETUP.md

 For issues with:
 - **Supabase**: Check [Supabase Documentation](https://supabase.com/docs)
-- **PromptOps**: Check the application logs and console errors
+- **PigeonPrompt**: Check the application logs and console errors

 ---

-**Congratulations!** Your PromptOps application is now connected to a real Supabase backend with authentication, data persistence, and real-time capabilities.
+**Congratulations!** Your PigeonPrompt application is now connected to a real Supabase backend with authentication, data persistence, and real-time capabilities.